LifesLight/CMancala/README.md

 # CMancala

 ## Overview
-CMancala is a computer implementation of the classic board game Mancala.
-This version supports both standard Mancala rules and an **Avalanche** mode, providing an engaging challenge with a sophisticated AI opponent.
+CMancala is a powerful Mancala solver and analyzer.<br>
+While it's not the project primary focus it is very much possible to play against (effectively unbeatable) AI agents.

 ## Rules
 The game adheres to basic Mancala rules.
-In addition, an **Avalanche** mode is available, offering a different style of gameplay.
+In addition, an **Avalanche** mode is available.

 ## Interface
 CMancala starts in **config** mode, where you can set up the game hyperparameters.<br>
 When starting the game you will enter one of two modes, between which you can switch at all times:
+- **Config:** Adjust application / game hyperparameters.
-- **Menu:** Perform operations on the current game.
+- **Menu:** Perform analytical operations on the current game.
-- **Playing:** Play the current game.
+- **Playing:** Play the game.

 More information is provided via "help" which provides all legal commands in every mode.